 A historic fine by the ICO

-During approximately two weeks in Autumn 2018, about half a million air travellers typed their personal and financial information – names, addresses, email accounts, credit card numbers – into the BA website to make bookings.
-Unbeknownst to them, a script maliciously planted on the BA’s server quietly “skimmed” this information and forwarded it to a group of unknown hackers.
+During approximately two weeks in Autumn 2018, about half a million air travelers typed their personal and financial information – names, addresses, email accounts, credit card numbers – into the BA website to make bookings.
+Unbeknownst to them, a script maliciously planted on the BA’s server quietly “skimmed” this information and forwarded it to a group of unknown hackers.1

-Since the implementation of the European Union’s General Data Protection Regulation (GDPR) in March 2018, the ICO has reported more than 14,000 individual notifications of data breaches, more than four times the number reported in the year preceding the GDPR’s implementation.
+Since the implementation of the European Union’s General Data Protection Regulation (GDPR3) in March 2018, the ICO has reported more than 14,000 individual notifications of data breaches, more than four times the number reported in the year preceding the GDPR’s implementation.4

 Meanwhile, data breach class actions against companies are a large and fast-growing area for consumer litigation in the US.
-More than a hundred class actions related to data breaches were filed in 2018, but these covered only about 7% of all publicly reported data breaches.
+More than a hundred class actions related to data breaches were filed in 2018,5 but these covered only about 7% of all publicly reported data breaches.6

 Litigators are still looking for the right angle